 Fleas are small, fastmoving pests that give horrible, itchy bites.
 It’s common for fleas to hide in carpets, pet beds and furniture, but can they live in wood floorboards?
 I did a little research and found out that…

-Fleas can live in wood floorboards for about 2 to 3 months without blood to drink.
+Fleas can live in wood floorboards for several days or weeks without blood to drink.
 The area between floorboards is warm, dark, humid, and safe – making it the perfect place for fleas to live until an animal walks past that they can jump onto.

 Luckily, it’s possible to get rid of these nasty critters from floorboards if you know where they hide, how to find them, and how to get rid of them without professional help.